-Over 2017/18, I'm teaching courses and tutorials in Communication Studies, Cultural Studies, Global Studies, and Social and Environmental Justice.
-Across these different fields and programs, I consider issues related to war, biopolitics, imperial-liberal violence, capitalism and neoliberalism, and decolonization.
-Before my time at Laurier, I was a full-time lecturer with term appointment at the University of Saskatchewan from 2010 to 2013.
+Over 2018/19, I'm teaching courses and tutorials in Communication Studies, Cultural Studies and Global Studies.
+Across these different fields and programs, I ask students to consider issues related to war, biopolitics, imperial-liberal violence, capitalism and neoliberalism, and decolonization.
+Before my time at Laurier, I was a full-time lecturer with a term appointment at the University of Saskatchewan (2010 to 2013).
 In teaching, I emphasize reciprocity, responsibility, generosity, provocation, and friendship as ways to do good on the idea that learning is an act of freedom.

 My academic work continues to focus on military violence, the semiotic production of military affairs, and the 'biopoliticization of contemporary North Atlantic warfare.
 I interrogate how military doctrine and practice through paradigms like counterinsurgency, contingency and stability operations, and remote warfare mix firepower and biopower to create speculative environmental effects directed at global populations.
 Working around critical security studies and liberal war studies, I emphasize the increasing indistinction between ways of war, rule, and life, and the boomerang effects of contemporary warfare that erode boundaries between foreign and domestic jurisdictions.
 I'm also focused on the spatialization and territorialization of military violence in what are relational geographies of war, security, policing, and interdiction.